-The participant receives an introduction to the materials used in wind turbines and the loads they are subjected to.
+During this course, you will get an introduction to the materials used in wind turbines and the loads they are subject to.

-For the composites, the ability of tailoring, predicting and measuring the mechanical properties of non-crimp fabric composites are addressed.
+Focusing on composites, you will work with tailoring, predicting, and measuring the mechanical properties of non-crimp fabric composites.

-For the metals, the properties of the most common steel types and the most common failure modes are addressed.
+Focusing on metals, you will learn about the properties of the most common steel types and the most common failure modes.

 - List, classify and explain the main requirements of the structural materials used in a wind turbine.